 How to Write an Argumentative Essay

 Writing an argumentative essay requires more than just conviction on an opinion to convince people you are right.
 A strong stance does not guarantee success if you don’t structure it properly and connect it with solid evidence and reasoning.
 Learn about the crucial elements of this form of essay and its structure depending on your audience through this sample essay.

 How to Write an Argumentative Essay | Writing Guide

-An argumentative essay is a paper explaining why you support a certain position that is your thesis.
-Each body paragraph covers a particular idea supported by relevant pieces of evidence.
-It should have a topic sentence to help your readers determine what you’re talking about within the section.
+An argumentative essay typically involves three or more paragraphs explaining why you support a certain position that is your thesis.
+Make sure each body paragraph covers a particular idea supported by relevant pieces of evidence.
+Each paragraph should have a topic sentence to help your readers determine what you’re talking about within the section.
 It should clearly and concisely explain why the reader should adopt your position.
 A concluding sentence summarizes this position and does not include new information.

 Suppose you’ve chosen to write about why people should/shouldn’t get maternity or paternity leave in a particular country, say, the US.
 How would you go about it?

 Decide Which Position You Support

 Take a position on the issue, supporting or refuting the argument.
 There are various factors to consider when making this decision.
 We will assume you have chosen to support paid maternity or paternity leave.
 Collect more information to support your claim than what you gather for opposing sources.
 However, read each side’s argument to reinforce your position in case someone challenges it.
 An unbiased argumentative essay that considers both parties will score higher than one purely focused on your argument.